Tetralogy of Fallot Treatment in Delhi

 Diagnosis at a Specialised CHD Treatment Centre in Delhi NCR

-Accurate diagnosis is essential for planning Tetralogy of Fallot treatment in Delhi NCR.
-Diagnostic tests include:
+Identifying the condition early helps doctors understand the heart’s structure and how blood flows through it.
+Accurate diagnosis is essential for planning treatment for Tetralogy of Fallot in Delhi NCR.

 - Echocardiography